The doorbells have eyes: The privacy battle brewing over home security cameras

 Both companies say they care about privacy, but neither company’s senior executives would discuss their ethical lines with me.

 They won’t, but we can.
 We can already identify lines these technologies probably shouldn’t cross.
-So I spoke to lawyers, city officials and criminologists to make an ethical field guide for people who want tech to help us stay safe — but don’t want to be creeps, either.
+So I spoke to lawyers, city officials and criminologists to make an ethical field guide for people who want tech to help us stay safe — but don’t want to be creeps.

 An original premise of Ring, which inventor Jamie Siminoff pitched on “Shark Tank,” was that a camera in a doorbell makes privacy sense.
 The entryway is where someone presents themselves for inspection.